President Paul Kagame enjoys support before vote that some observers believe is a foregone conclusion.

 Kagame’s perceived popularity rests on Rwanda’s transformation after genocide and civil war into one of Africa’s most stable nations.

-He has overseen strong economic growth, at an average of eight percent between 2001 and 2015, while also turning Rwanda into a technological hub and rooting out corruption.
+He has overseen strong economic growth, at an average of 8 percent between 2001 and 2015, while also turning Rwanda into a technological hub and uprooting corruption.

-Sarah Jackson, deputy director for Amnesty International’s East Africa office, had called on the international community to remain watchful before and during the election.
+Sarah Jackson, deputy director for Amnesty International’s East Africa office, has called on the international community to remain watchful.

 “In the immediate run-up to the elections, Rwanda’s international partners with a presence in the country should continue to closely monitor the situation and speak out about any violations they observe,” she said in an email.